Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 If this is done, all limits enforced for trades are relative to this starting portfolio.

 The initial holdings :math:`x^0` need to satisfy :math:`\sum_i x^0_i \geq 1`.

+In the following examples we will often work with an equally distributed starting portfolio, *i.e.,* each initial allocation is :math:`\tfrac 1n`.

 .. testcode:: mod